 M107 commands to turn off all extrusion after the

-G92 E0 at the very beginning of the gcode file (line 7).
-If extruders need to be activated after a layer move, please see troubleshooting note 7.
+G92 E0 at the very beginning of the G-code file (line 5).
+If extruders need to be activated after a layer move, please see troubleshooting note 4.
 Then, find the line of code that tells your extruder to move into the first printing position.
 That line is typically formatted like so:

 G1 X_ Y_ E_.
 In our example, the first line that contains this type of code is now on line 13.
 Right below that, add